 Congress should evaluate the federal Medicaid funding formula to determine if it distributes federal funds equitably among states, consistent with Title XIX of the Medicaid statute.

 Congress should enact legislation making the Federal Medical Assistance Percentage formula responsive to state economic cycles on a permanent basis.

-To improve Medicaid participation among those currently eligible, states should:
+To improve Medicaid participation among eligible individuals, states should:

 In addition, states should monitor Medicaid participation rates and report enrollment rates on an ongoing basis, giving particular attention to underserved areas.